Financial Planning

 “If you don’t know where you are going, any road can take you there”

-Unless you know where you are headed, you won’t get there.
-The objectives could range from buying a car, setting aside money for children’s education and marriage to providing for your retirement.
+Without a clear destination in mind, reaching your desired financial goals becomes a daunting task.
+These objectives may span a wide spectrum, including purchasing a vehicle, saving for your children’s education and marriage, and ensuring a secure retirement.
 The trouble is that most individuals tend to ignore the “What” part i.e. what do you want to achieve?
 Instead, they concentrate on the “How” part i.e. how will you achieve the same?
-This in turn, leads to an ad hoc and directionless investment pattern that may not yield the desired results.
+This, in turn, leads to an ad hoc and directionless investment pattern that may not yield the desired results.

 How to Get There?